Oelnbod/oelnbod.github.io/_posts/2025-05-20-Abingdon-EndOf10-Install-Event.markdown

 <div style="display: flex; align-items: flex-start; gap: 20px; flex-wrap: wrap;">
 <div style="flex: 1; min-width: 300px;">

 Windows 10 is ending support on October 14th 2025.
 This will lead to over 250 *million* computers vulnerable to hacking and will become incompatable with modern software.
 As most people replace their computers at this point, many computers will end up in e-waste.
 E-waste is incredibly toxic and harmful if not safely recycled.
 Just have a look at the inforgraphic below!
 However, instead of replacing your computer, you can install a version of GNU/Linux (called a distro), this is often percieved as a more complex process than installing Windows (which often comes pre-installed), but we can help!
-We are offering to help you install a GNU/Linux distro and help you get up and running with using it.
+We are offering to help you install a GNU/Linux distro and help you get up and running with using it.  <br>
-For more details of the environmental impact have a look at the infographic on the left!
+For more details of the environmental impact have a look at the infographic on the left! <br>
 Please come along, we don't bite!  😄

 </div>